 A no-win situation

 Another homeowner we talked to, Anne Paten, said her home builder made major errors that called for extensive structural repairs - but when she demanded rectification, the builder told her he wouldn't be fixing anything and that she could take her case to VCAT.

 That's a no-win prospect for homeowners, Paten says, since the builder's legal team can draw out the process as long as possible.
 "Everybody's on the builder's team and it's all about delaying and adjourning and sending you broke."

-Paten became involved with the BCRA as a result of her bad experience, and says her research on behalf of the start-up has led her to conclude that about half the licensed builders in Australia are "cowboys" who shouldn't have been licensed or insured and can't be trusted.
+Paten said her research has led her to conclude that about half the licensed builders in Australia are "cowboys" who shouldn't have been licensed or insured and can't be trusted.